pr1metine/pr1metine/README.md

 (32-bit).

 ---
-Raspberry Pi OS: :check:
+Raspberry Pi OS: ✅
-Windows: :cross:
+Windows: ❌
---
+Any Linux Distro other than Debian: ❌, not confirmed --

 ## Installation